MuleCraft/knowbot-acb-devnetwork-2025/README.md

 • **Future Vision**: Enterprise knowledge management evolution toward intelligent orchestration understanding context and usage patterns

 • **Implementation Validation**: Hackathon experience demonstrated achievable capabilities using existing enterprise integration platforms with emerging AI technologies

+## Challenges Faced

+### Cursor (MCP Configuration)
+- When using Cursor, it is necessary to interact through the **Model Context Protocol (MCP)**—without this, Cursor often prefers to launch actions via its embedded browser or directly point to a website instead of calling the custom tool.
+- The MCP setup in Cursor requires configuring your `mcp.json` file and ensuring the tool is registered through **Settings > Developer > Edit Config > MCP Tools** and by adding a “Custom MCP”.
+Without proper MCP registration, Cursor does not route prompts to the intended backend service and defaults to in-app browser/web queries first.

+### Upload to Cloud / Confluence 403 Forbidden
+- When attempting to fetch details or upload/fetch documents from Confluence, the system returned a **403 Forbidden error**.
+- This typically indicates issues such as:
+  - Missing or invalid authentication/authorization credentials (API tokens/keys not present or invalid).
+  - The service account or API user lacks required permissions on the Confluence site or the target content.
+  - Confluence space or document-level restrictions are preventing access even with valid credentials.
+- To resolve, verify:
+  - The correct API token or OAuth credentials are supplied in the request header.
+  - The user has necessary permissions on both Confluence and the specific space/page being accessed.
+  - Network policies or admin settings are not blocking API access for third-party apps.

+**Summary:**
+MCP must be correctly configured for effective Cursor integration, and Confluence access failures are often permission or authentication related.
+Both areas must be set up and tested thoroughly to avoid redirection or API errors in enterprise automation projects.